ruairitobrien/ruairitobrien-blog/src/render/posts/to-make-a-blog.html.md

 Date URLS are only used for the specified collection, posts in this case.

+`plugins.browsersync`
+Just to show how to configure it browsersynce.
+Also that auto opening browser thing kind of bugs me a bit.
+If you're happy with the defaults (or you're usgin livereload), no need to put anything in here.

 <h3>Adding a Post</h3>

 Adding a post is pretty much a case of adding a supported file under the src/render/posts directory.
 Right away there are two types of file you can use.
 There are the coffee script template files that end with .eco, so if you have a post called My First Post, you might call the file my-first-post.html.md.eco.
 You also have plain markdown files so you might call the file my-first-post.html.md.
-When you run docpad and it does its magic, the outputted file will be called my-first-post.html in both cases.
+When you run docpad and it does its thing, the outputted file will be called my-first-post.html in both cases.

 Whether you use .eco or markdown, you must begin the file with some [YAML](http://www.yaml.org/start.html) that describes the post.
 This is parsed by docpad when building the posts collection.